 The FPS Fruit & Nut Tree Program

-All FPS foundation stock trees have been field tested on a panel of disease indicator cultivars at FPS or have been obtained directly from the program at Prosser.
-Each year, on a rotating basis, one third of the trees are tested by FPS staff for viruses using the indicator Shirofugen Cherry and the remaining two-thirds are ELISA tested.
-University plant pathologists, California State, Yolo County, and FPS staff visually inspect the trees each spring and summer.
+All foundation trees have been tested on a panel of disease indicator cultivars at FPS or have been obtained directly from the Clean Plant Center Northwest, Washington State University, in Prosser.
+Each year, on a rotating basis, one-third of the trees are indexed on the indicator P. serrulata cv.
+'Shirofugen' and the remaining two-thirds are ELISA tested.
+University plant pathologists, California Department of Food and Agriculture, Yolo County USDA, and FPS staff visually inspect the trees each spring and summer.

 FPS distributes plant material primarily to California nurseries but accepts material requests from nurseries and growers throughout the United States.